 Meinl HCS-FX Box Set (10” Splash, 12” China)

 It’s common wisdom that if you buy in bulk you can save a bit of money per item, and that advice even holds true when it comes to cymbals.
-By buying this pack of cymbals, you can both a splash and a China cymbal for around $25 each, an incredible value for the quality of equipment you’re getting.
+By buying this pack of cymbals, you can both a splash and a China cymbal for an incredible price for the quality of equipment you’re getting.
 The set also comes with a free stacker attachment that can be mounted without using an extra stand, adding to the value.

 In terms of sound, the 12” china cymbal (see full specs) has a powerful, bright sound that cuts through the mix.
 The 10” crash cymbal has a fast decay and sharp attack that complement the sound of the splash.
 The light weight and versatility of Meinl cymbals makes them great for all-purpose kits, giving you a professional sound and look at student prices.
 Hands down, these are among the best cheap cymbals on the market.